-Applicants who submit supporting information on medical grounds will not be advised whether their application is likely to be successful prior to the offer of places on 16 April 2020.
-If evidence is received after the closing date of 15 January 2020, it will not be taken into account until after places have been offered on the 16 April 2020.
+Applicants who submit supporting information on medical grounds will not be advised whether their application is likely to be successful prior to the offer of places on 16 April 2022.
+If evidence is received after the closing date of 15 January 2022, it will not be taken into account until after places have been offered on 16 April 2022.

-Note 5: 'Home' is defined as the address where the child normally resides Monday to Friday as their only or principal residence.
+Appendix 1a Note 5: 'Home' is defined as the address where the child normally resides Monday to Friday as their only or principal residence.